 The DREAM Project

 Professor Brown leads the Aboriginal Health Equity Theme at South Australian Health and Medical Research Institute.
 The team’s project is called Defining the Risk and Epidemiology of Aboriginal Australian Macular Disease, hence its name: The DREAM project.

 Diabetes can damage the small blood vessels of the eye, this is called diabetic retinopathy and is the leading cause of avoidable vision loss and blindness in working-age Australians.
-Diabetic retinopathy can lead to fluid leakage at the macula, that part of the eye responsible for detailed central vision.
+Diabetic retinopathy can lead to fluid leakage at the macula, the part of the eye responsible for detailed central vision.
 This condition is referred to as diabetic macular oedema.

-Aboriginal Australians experience much high rates of this macula leaking than non-Aboriginal people.
-Diabetes-related vision loss is estimated to be approximately five times higher among Indigenous Australian people compared with other Australians.
+Aboriginal Australians experience much higher rates of diabetic macular oedema than non-Aboriginal people.
+Diabetes-related vision loss is estimated to be about five times higher among Indigenous Australians compared with other Australians.
 The DREAM project aimed to find out why this is so and predict who will go on to develop diabetes-related vision loss and blindness.